 Welcome to the official website of the Colonial Albany Social History Project.
 It is intended to introduce everyone to the people of colonial Albany and their world.
-It is also the best contact point for the operations and programs of the Colonial Albany Project.
+It is also the best contact point for the ongoing activities and programs of what began as the Colonial Albany Project.

 New information based on project research is being added on an ongoing basis.
 You might consider the gallery page as a starting point.
 The images and icons selected to appear there represent major themes, resources, and activities related to understanding and interpreting the life of this important early American community.